oskariorg/oskari-docs/md/documentation/backend/setup-database.md

 * [PostgreSQL 9+](http://www.postgresql.org/) (Known to work with 9.6, 10.x, 11)
 * [PostGIS](http://postgis.net/) (developed using 2.4.0)

-### 1. Create empty database with PostGIS extension using pgAdmin or psql
+### 1. Create empty database with PostGIS extension

 The default configurations assume the database name is "oskaridb".
-It's configurable in oskari-ext.properties
+It's configurable in oskari-ext.properties.
+Run the create database SQL in for example psql or pgAdmin:

      CREATE DATABASE oskaridb
      WITH OWNER = postgres